neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/Maintenance/App-Debugging.md

 ## Find the system information
-If you have command line access, you can get the server information with the command `./occ passwords:system:report debug` in the root directory of your Nextcloud installation.
+If you have command line access, you can get the server information with the command `php ./occ passwords:system:report debug` in the root directory of your Nextcloud installation.
 If you have [occweb](https://apps.nextcloud.com/apps/occweb) installed, you can get this information with `passwords:system:report debug`.

 #### Nextcloud Version